-Taking account of the usage of JBA TIBOR, 13 different tenors (1 week and 1-12 months) currently being published will be reduced.
-Specifically, the publication of TIBOR for seven tenors (i.e. 4 months, 5 months, 7 months, 8 months, 9 months, 10 months and 11 months) will be discontinued on April 1, 2015, and six tenors (i.e. 1 week, 1 month, 2 months, 3 months, 6 months and 12 months) will continue to be published onwards.
-This change is already disclosed on our website.
+Taking into account of the usage of JBA TIBOR, the publication of JBA TIBOR for seven tenors (i.e. 4 months, 5 months, 7 months, 8 months, 9 months, 10 months and 11 months) were discontinued on April 1, 2015, and six tenors (i.e. 1 week, 1 month, 2 months, 3 months, 6 months and 12 months) continue to be published onwards.

-- ♦ Quality of the Methodology - Principle 11 Content of the Methodology
+♦ Quality of the Methodology

+➤ Principle 11 Content of the Methodology

 JBATA documents the calculation methods in the Code of Conduct and the Operational Rules and publishes the information on its website.
-Further, the policies on adopting such calculation methods are contained in the "Report on the Review of JBA TIBOR Administration" published in December 2013 by the Ippan Shadan Hojin Japanese Bankers Association, which was the then administrator.
+Further, the grounds for adopting such calculation methods are contained in the "Report on the Review of JBA TIBOR Administration" published in December 2013 by the Ippan Shadan Hojin Japanese Bankers Association, which was the then administrator.
 This demonstrates JBATA is broadly compliant with the IOSCO Principle.

-In order to enhance the quality of the calculation methods, the following three measures will be implemented:
+In order to enhance the quality of the calculation methods, the following three measures have been implemented since the publication of the self-assessment result for the previous fiscal year:

-(1) Minimum data criteria

-The Code of Conduct amended on July 4, 2014 stipulates that where unsecured call transactions ("Euroyen transactions" in case of Euroyen TIBOR) between prime banks are observable, reference banks must take such transactions into consideration.
-This will be applied from October 6, 2014.

-- (2) Criteria for use of expert judgment The Code of Conduct amended on July 4, 2014 specifies criteria for use of expert judgment, which will be applied from October 6, 2014. - (3) Application for reference bank by overseas financial institution and its selection
+- (1) Minimum data criteria - The Code of Conduct amended on July 4, 2014 stipulates that where unsecured call transactions ("Euroyen transactions" in case of Euroyen TIBOR) between prime banks are observable, reference banks must take such transactions into consideration.
+This is applied from October 6, 2014. - (2) Criteria for use of expert judgment The Code of Conduct amended on July 4, 2014 specifies criteria for use of expert judgment, which is applied from October 6, 2014. - (3) Application for reference bank by overseas financial institution and its selection

-The Operational Rules plans to be revised within this fiscal year ending March 31, 2015, stipulating that when the applying bank is located in a jurisdiction outside of Japan, any issues which may arise from its location should be considered in the selection process.
+The Operational Rules was revised on March 2, 2015, stipulating that when the applying bank is located in a jurisdiction outside of Japan, any issues which may arise from its location should be considered in the selection process.
+This is applied from April 1, 2015.